-From December 2005, pension schemes located in one EU state need to apply for authorisation and approval to accept contributions from employers employing members who are subject to the social and labour law of another EU state.
-This requirement was introduced in 2005 and was expanded in 2007 to include the European Economic Area (EEA) states of Norway, Iceland and Liechtenstein (EEA states) became part of the cross-border regime.
-All references to EU states in this guidance include EEA states and it is possible to apply for approval in these states.
+Pension schemes located in one EU state need to apply for authorisation and approval to accept contributions from employers employing members who are subject to the social and labour law of another EU state.
+This requirement was introduced in 2005 and was expanded in 2007 to include the European Economic Area (EEA) states of Norway, Iceland and Liechtenstein.

+All references to EU states in this guidance include EEA states and it is possible to apply for authorisation and approval in these states.

 Is your pension scheme accepting contributions in respect of European members?

 This section tells you what you need to consider.

 Where does the scheme have its main administration?

 If a scheme has trustees in the UK and is set up under UK law, it can be taken to have its main administration in the UK.
 This guidance applies to schemes which have their main administration in the UK.

 If a scheme has its main administration in an EU member state other than the UK, but there are or will be members in the UK, the scheme may be accepting contributions in respect of European members.
 However, the scheme has its main administration outside the UK and should follow the procedure for authorisation and approval of the relevant EU member state.